 The transition from TFC to TACEVAC involves actions by both the tactical force relinquishing care of casualties and by the medical personnel on the evacuation platform assuming responsibility for care.
-It often occurs in loud environments, such as under spinning rotor blades, at the tail of a fixed-wing aircraft, in the back of a truck with other vehicles moving around it, or on small boats bobbing on the waves with engines running.
-To transfer care successfully in these confusing environments, every attempt should be made to streamline this transition with preplanned procedures, rehearsals, and effective communication.
+It often occurs in loud environments such as under spinning rotor blades, at the tail of a fixed-wing aircraft, in the back of a truck with other vehicles moving around it, or on small boats bobbing on the waves with engines running.
+To transfer care successfully in these confusing environments, every attempt should be made to streamline this transition with preplanned procedures, rehearsals and effective communication.

-The tactical force must ensure that the evacuation site (e.g., helicopter landing zone or ambulance exchange point) is appropriately selected, cleared, and secured before the arrival of evacuation platforms.
+The tactical force must ensure that the evacuation site (helicopter landing zone or ambulance exchange point) is appropriately selected, cleared, and secured prior to the arrival of evacuation platforms.
 The tactical force then moves casualties to the evacuation site and stages them for loading.
-Staging must be carried out according to the evacuation platform (i.e., helicopter, fixed-wing aircraft, ground vehicle, or boat) to be used.
-It is imperative for tactical force leaders to account for both casualties and the tactical personnel moving casualties onto evacuation platforms to ensure 100% personnel accountability during the transition phase.
+Staging must be carried out according to the evacuation platform (helicopter, fixed-wing aircraft, ground vehicle or boat) to be employed.
+It is imperative for tactical force leaders to account for both casualties and tactical personnel moving casualties onto evacuation platforms to ensure 100% personnel accountability during the transition phase.

-Tactical force personnel, medical or nonmedical, should communicate casualty information and status to TACE-VAC personnel, if possible.
+Tactical force personnel, medical or non-medical, should communicate casualty information and status to TACEVAC personnel if possible.
 The minimum information communicated should include whether the casualties are stable or unstable, injuries identified, and treatments rendered.
-All information should be documented on every casualty's DD 1380 (TCCC Card), but the reinforcement of physically pointing to injuries and interventions can be critical to relaying information to the next caregiver.
+All information should be documented on every casualty's DD 1380 (TCCC Card), but the reinforcement of physically pointing to injuries and interventions can be critical to relaying information to the next care giver.

 As TACEVAC personnel receive casualties onto their platform, they should triage them and ensure appropriate placement for best access during en route care.
 Casualties must be secured in accordance with platform configurations, unit policies, and safety requirements.
-TACEVAC personnel should double check all casualty securing devices, and reassess all previous interventions and treatments.
+TACEVAC personnel should double-check all casualty securing devices, and re-assess all previous interventions and treatments.

-23. Rearrange the Guidelines as needed to reflect the actual priority of clinical interventions.
+23. Rearrange the guidelines as needed to reflect the actual priority of clinical interventions.

 The order in which individual guidelines appear in the Guidelines document should reflect the actual priorities of treatment in combat.
-Combat trauma care training programs should be configured likewise.^{22,23,26-28,41} "Massive Hemorrhage" was recommended as the first medical treatment paragraph in compliance with this principle.
+Combat trauma care training programs should be configured likewise.
+(Rush 2015; Biggs 2011; Savage 2011; USSOCOM 2012 TMEPs; Ramirex 2010, Hodgetts 2006).
+Massive Hemorrhage was recommended as the first medical treatment paragraph in compliance with this principle.
 In Care Under Fire, control of life-threatening bleeding should precede any discussion of airway management.
 In TFC and TACEVAC, administration of analgesics and antibiotics will occur before inspecting and dressing wounds and searching for additional wounds.